nizzaneela/re-multi-introductions/README.md

-This is a modified version that incorporates an additional test to exclude pairs of introductions that have the same haplotype as the MRCA.
+This is a modified version that incorporates an additional test to exclude pairs of introductions that have the same haplotype as the MRCA, outputting `AB_FD_array.csv` and `CC_FD_array.csv` in addition to the normal output.

 ## Instructions